The Bristal Assisted Living Blog

 Related: Healthy lifestyle tips for older adults >>

-Your senses of taste and smell can diminish with age as the taste buds and nerves in the nose degenerate.
-As changes occur with your sense of smell and taste, your appetite can also wane.
+Taste and smell are highly interrelated, so what affects one will likely also affect the other.
+Your senses of taste and smell can lessen with age as the taste buds and nerves in the nose degenerate.
+As these changes occur with your sense organs, your appetite can also wane.

 In addition, one of the following might be a factor in diminished senses: